icewolfz/jiMUD/docs/codeeditor.md

 - Missing context menus, will be addressed in future releases
 - You can not edit remote virtual maps in virtual map editor, as most virtual maps require multiple files and at the moment it is impossible to know all the remote files
 - Pasting virtual area rooms into other maps does not copy descriptions or items
+- Spell checking is disabled for lines longer then 1000 characters
+- Spell checking is limited to only displaying 100 misspelled words